-10 New Gardening Gift Ideas You’ll Want to Give (and Receive)
+10 Gardening Gift Ideas You’ll Want to Give (and Receive)

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-The gardeners in your life wait all year for planting season.
-You can offer a little extra help and excitement.
-Whether it’s Mother’s Day, a birthday or any other day, these 10 gardening gift ideas will make the annual springtime chores faster, more efficient and enjoyable.
+Spring is an exciting time for the gardeners in your life who’ve been waiting all year to get their hands dirty.
+It’s also a great time to get them a little something to show you care and get planting season started off on the right foot.
+Whether it’s Mother’s Day, a birthday or just a way to let them know you’re thinking of them, these 10 gardening gift ideas will make the annual springtime chores faster, more efficient and enjoyable.

 Decorative Herb Drying Rack